EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

 !!!
 Warning

-    Your job, and so your container. will run for a maximum of 6 hours, after which it will be cancelled.
+    Your job will run for a maximum of 6 hours, after which it will be cancelled.

 !!!
 Warning

-    Any running jobs, and containers, will be cancelled during the monthly TRE maintenance period.
+    Any running jobs are cancelled during the monthly TRE maintenance period.

 !!!
 Note